Stuwert/blog/src/posts/recovering-from-burnout-part-1.md

 ### What I’m Trying With All of This

 In mid through late 2021 I experienced what I would call burnout, the concept that I truly had nothing left in the tank emotionally to strive at my job, even if the interest remained.
 I still remember the vague googling around “recovering from burn out” in late 2021.
 It was… so disheartening.
+Looking back as someone who's found quite a bit of happiness and contentment with their job, I decided to write the article that might've helped me feel less alone and confused at that time.

 Most of the advice revolved around “rest and recovery” and “taking a break”.
 I think it all stems from the popular conception of burn out, that you burn out if you work too hard for too long.

 But I’d be worked 80+ hour weeks to get a launch out, and then feel “burn out” only to take a small break, get some good sleep again and feel ready to go.
 No, this was something else.
 Those sessions felt more like doing a really challenging workout and needing recovery than burnout, which felt more like an injury.